 - Dealing AoE damage

 The last case I'll talk about is using your ultimate just for AoE damage.
 Last Caress' "execute" merely doubles the damage, rather than scaling based on missing HP, so it's not too bad to use on enemies even if they aren't in that 30% HP range.
-You'll deal roughly the same overall damage with your ult if you hit two full HP targets compared to one target below 30% HP ( Merciless gives a slight edge against lower health targets, otherwise the damage would be identical).
-In team fights, this means that hitting a 4-man ult to followup your team's engage, is often more effective than saving the cooldown to last-hit a carry.
-If you're lucky, you can follow up on your teammates' AoE damage and your ult will hit a couple people after they're already below 30% HP, so you get the best of both worlds.
+You'll deal the same overall damage with your ult if you hit two full HP targets compared to one target below 30% HP.
+In team fights, this means that hitting a 4-man ult to followup your team's engage, is sometimes more effective than saving the cooldown to last-hit a carry.
+In most cases, you'll want to ult as soon as it's unsafe for you to remain close to enemies, and it's okay if you have to use it before your enemies are below 30% HP.

 Keep in mind the variety of purposes for Last Caress and don't always use it in the same way.
 If you can, try and fulfill multiple goals with the same cast.
 One example would be using Last Caress in combination with Smite to steal baron, while simultaneously damaging nearby enemies and blinking yourself away from danger.

 This ability sequence shouldn't require any deviation.
 Hate Spike is the obvious choice to max first, as its your main tool for both jungle clear and champion damage.
-Allure is second priority, as the increased CC duration is super useful.
+Whiplash is second priority, as it provides the most reliable damage increase between W and E.

 As with most champions, put points into your ultimate whenever possible, at levels 6, 11 and 16.